Install PHP 8.0 for Apache and Nginx on Ubuntu 20.04

 sudo apt install php8.0-fpm libapache2-mod-fcgid

-Afterwards you'll need to enable the modules for Apache like this:
+Afterward, you'll need to enable the modules for Apache like this:

 sudo a2enmod proxy_fcgi setenvif